mzkrasner/turboeth-ceramic-eas/README.md

 npm run generate
 ```

+3. Create a .env file and enter the three required environment variables outlined in .env.example

-3. Run the application (make sure you are using node version 16):
+4. Run the application (make sure you are using node version 16):

 #### Development
 ```bash